ballerina-platform/ballerina-dev-website/swan-lake/learn/quick-tour.md

 ## Creating a Service and a Client

-Let's create a custom Ballerina HTTP service and also an HTTP client to invoke it.
+Let's create a Ballerina HTTP service and also an HTTP client to invoke it.

-### Writing a simple 'hello' Service
+### Writing a simple Service

 Write a simple HTTP service as shown below in a file with the `.bal` extension.